 - Audio tags and file properties supported by Tag Editor.

-Sorting and filtering rows speeds up batch tagging.
+Sorting and filtering rows speed up batch tagging.

 To sort rows just click a column header, for example, "Artist".
 To change sorting order from ascending to descending click a column header again.

-You can also insert a keyword in the search field and check 'Filter' box to show only rows which contain the keyword.
+You can also insert a keyword in the search field and check the 'Filter' box to show only rows that contain the keyword.

 Moving selected audio tracks to another window or tab.

 To load selected tags automatically press ⌘+D. In automatic mode, Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames.

 To edit tags manually, or to change automatically loaded metadata, use typing, Copy-Paste, and Find-Replace functions.
 For quicker batch tagging select multiple cells or entire column and apply changes to all selected cells at once.